ImClarky/tesco-api-node/option-cheatsheet.md

 will result in results that have ATM `AND` DBT `AND` PETROL_FILLING_STATION.

 However, there is a small hack you can try.
-For facilities that you want to have an `OR` option, you can add this to the other facility with a comma.
-Like so:
+For facilities that you want to have an `AND|OR` option, you can add them to the other facilities with a comma.
+For example:

 ```js
 facilities: [